ashish1294/code-now/README.md

 code-now
 ========

-A chrome/chromium plugin for CodeChef, SPOJ and CodeForces to instantly open your Favorite IDE
+A chrome/chromium plugin for CodeChef, SPOJ, CodeForces and HackerEarth to instantly open your Favorite IDE

 What it does !!
 ---------------

-It is a simple chrome/chromium plugin for **Linux Users** which adds 4 buttons to every CodeChef / SPOJ / CodeForces Problem Page (one for each of C, C++, Python and Java).
+It is a simple chrome/chromium plugin for **Linux Users** which adds 4 buttons to every CodeChef / SPOJ / CodeForces / HackerEarth Problem Page (one for each of C, C++, Python and Java).
 Clicking on each button will open up your favorite IDE for that language instantly with a default template !!
 It is particularly useful during short contests.

 You can choose different IDEs for different Languages.
 Templates can also be different for different Languages.